 Helps us congratulate Seth Kostroski on being named our next Head Girls Basketball Coach!

-18 days ago, Sauk Prairie School District
+about 1 month ago, Sauk Prairie School District

 Kostroski is New Girls Basketball Coach